epe105/ocp-eap64/README.md

 The default build uses the `openshift-deploy.sh` script.
 This will create a new app based on the [EAP 6.4 Basic template](https://github.com/jboss-openshift/application-templates/blob/master/eap/eap64-basic-s2i.json) and copy the `ROOT.war` file in the deployments directory.
 If the EAP 6.4 image stream was not imported into the default openshift namespace you need to alter the **IMAGE_STREAM_NAMESPACE** variable in the script.

+To test a local [s2i](https://github.com/openshift/source-to-image) build you can use the `s2i-build.sh` and `s2i-run.sh` scripts.

-If you want to do a full [source to image](https://github.com/openshift/source-to-image) build, you need to rename the `pom-openshift.xml` file to `pom.xml`.
+If you want to do a **full** [source to image](https://github.com/openshift/source-to-image) build, you need to rename the `pom-openshift.xml` file to `pom.xml`.
 Openshift will automatically detect the `pom.xml` and do a `mvn package` command and copy the resulting artifact from the `target` directory.
 You will also need to delete the `deployments` directory to prevent a conflict of deploying the pre-build war.